souvik356/DevTinderr/Readme.md

 # what are node modules
 - when we install express in our project we get node modules folder which has all the code which will suport our express in this particular project

 # nodemon :- npm i -g nodemon (automatically refresh)
+- added node_modules to .gitignore to add code to github using git

+# Homework :- Explore *,?,+,regex,() and also regex with /.*fly$/